davidavdav/NamedArrays.jl/README.md

 }
 ```

-but the inner constructor actually expects `NTuple`s for `names` and
-`dimnames`.
-This is sometimes a bit annoying, if you want to
-initialize a new NamedArray from known `names` and `dimnames`.
-We
-therefore have a function
+but the inner constructor actually expects `NTuple`s for `names` and `dimnames`, which more easily allows somewhat stricter typechecking.
+This is sometimes a bit annoying, if you want to initialize a new NamedArray from known `names` and `dimnames`.
+We therefore have a function

 ```julia
     vec2tuple(x...) = x